vivienneobrien/design-system/README.md

 # Design Systems With Storybook Practice

 ## Exploring why storybook is an amazing tool for testing, development and documentation.
+Allows a developer to test components in isolation.
+Allows a developer to ensure components are working as expected.

 # Getting Started with Create React App